tportmann-uzh/ddos-data-mesh-network/README.md

 ```

 ### 4. Setting up Superset
 We also run Superset using docker.
+Before we run Superset, make sure that Trino is available inside the superset containers.
+To do this, simply add a `.superset/docker/requirements-local.txt` and `trino` as a requirement.
 To run Superset, cd into the _superset_ directory and run the following command:
 ```
 sudo docker compose -f docker-compose-non-dev.yml up -d
 ```